jhallen/joe-editor/docs/man.md

 Type __^K ;__ to bring up a tags search prompt.
 If the cursor had been on an identifier, the prompt is pre-loaded with it.
-Tab completion works in this prompt.
+Tab completion works in this prompt (it uses the tags file to find completions).

-When you hit return, the tags search commences:
+When you hit __Enter__, the tags search commences:

 If there is one and only one match, JOE will jump directly to the definition.